-A total variance of \$945k occurred between the 2013/14 budget and actual capital expenditure.
+A total variance of \$1,875k occurred between the 2014/15 budget and actual capital expenditure.
 Reasons for this variance are provided below in relation to the categories of capital expenditure.

-The \$339k variance in Condition and Compliance, Asset replacement and renewal expenditure is the resultant of the following;
+The \$989k variance in Asset replacement and renewal expenditure is the result of the following;